 Direct-to-Film printing (DTF) is a process that allows users to print designs directly onto film.
 The design is then transferred onto a garment with an adhesive, producing within a few minutes a long-lasting, high-quality print.
 The only thing a user needs is transfer film sheets, an adhesive powder – eliminating the application of a pretreatment liquid, and a heatpress.

 TexJet® users can broaden their printing portfolio by printing on nylon, dark polyester, polyblends and more without changing printers, ink type or RIP software.
 In addition, they are able to pre-print their designs on film and stock them for later.

 In order to print successfully DTF designs, follow the steps below:

-- The DTF Xpress film and powder is compatible only with the Polyprint inks powered by DuPont and the new Texjet Inks series.
+- The DTF Xpress film and powder is compatible with the Polyprint inks powered by DuPont and the new Texjet Inks series.

 - In order to use the newly released DTF print modes you must update your printer driver in Cadlink DFAPE v10 software.
 DTF is compatible with TexJet echo2, TexJet shortee2 and older models running Cadlink Digital Factory Apparel v10 Polyprint Edition.

 How to update your drivers: How to get the latest updates in Digital Factory Apparel Polyprint Edition v10